 2. The Discount Rate

-Changing the discount rate influences the ability of commercial banks to hand out loans to their customers.
-As an example, decreasing the discount rate would make it easier for these banks to borrow money from the central bank and thus, would make it easier for them to increase their liquidity or raise their available cash.
+Changing the discount rate essentially influences the ability of commercial banks to hand out loans to their customers.
+For example, decreasing the discount rate would make it easier for these banks to borrow money from the central bank and thus, would make it easier for them to increase their liquidity and positively affect their capability to hand out loans to household and business customers.

 Increasing the discount rate, on the other hand, would make it hard for commercial banks to borrow money from the central bank and thus, would make it difficult for them to hand out loans to their customers.
 Interest rates for customers eventually increase, and the entire process discourages lending-borrowing activities.